course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 - How are the AirBnB prices related to the period of the academic year (beginning vs regular period)?
 - How does the relationship between AirBnB prices and period of the academic year depend on the type of host (ordinary vs superhost)?
-- How does the relationship between AirBnB prices and period of the academic year depend on the type of accomodation (room vs apartment)?
+- How does the relationship between AirBnB prices and period of the academic year depend on the type of accommodation (room vs apartment)?

-- How is the maximum number of nights per accomodation related to the period of the academic year (beginning vs regular period)?
+- How is the maximum number of nights per accommodation related to the period of the academic year (beginning vs regular period)?
-- How does the relationship between the maximum number of nights per accomodation and period of the academic year depend on the type of host (ordinary vs superhost)?
+- How does the relationship between the maximum number of nights per accommodation and period of the academic year depend on the type of host (ordinary vs superhost)?
-- How does the relationship between the maximum number of nights per accomodation and period of the academic year depend on the type of accomodation (room vs apartment)?
+- How does the relationship between the maximum number of nights per accommodation and period of the academic year depend on the type of accommodation (room vs apartment)?

 ### 1.3 Conceptual model